Address health equity with Member Advocacy

 What is health equity?
 Achieving health equity means removing barriers to healthcare access.
 Under an equitable healthcare system, anyone can access the healthcare they need when they need it.
 And health plans have the influence and resources to help.
 A Member Advocacy model can help your health plan remove these barriers with technology.

 In particular, people of color face increased barriers to care.
 This includes limited access to culturally and linguistically appropriate care and providers.
 The COVID-19 pandemic amplified existing inequities in maternal health and mortality.
-And it took a disproportionate toll on communities of color.
+In 2020 and 2021 the COVID-19 virus contributed to 25% of maternal mortalities, in addition to a general increase in mortality rates among Black and Hispanic women.

 “Digital health has the opportunity to greatly improve access for this population,” says Dr. Gardner.
 “It gives [members] the opportunity to ask questions discreetly, on their own time.”